Wilfred/wilfred.github.com/_posts/2012-05-03-playing-blackjack-with-haskell.markdown

 is a perspective that has improved my code in impure languages.

 Here's an example from the bot.
-I originally dealt cards by randomly chosing cards one-by-one from the deck:
+I originally dealt cards by randomly choosing cards one-by-one from the deck:

 {% highlight haskell %}
 dealOneCard [] = error "No cards left in deck"